groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Tab Separated Values File (.tsv) represents data separated with tabs in plain text format.
+Represents a Tab Separated Values File (.tsv), which represents data separated with tabs in plain text format.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/tsv